badcamp/badcamp-2019/README.md

 ## Bootstrapping Your Dev Environment

-You have your choice of local environments, but since Sean is a Prince of Docksal, support for Docksal is the quickest way to get started.
-Getting ddev, Lando or similar is an exercise for the Reader :-)
+You have your choice of local environments, but since we have build-in support for Docksel, Docksal is the quickest way to get started.
+Getting ddev, Lando or similar is an exercise for the Reader :-) We welcome documentation for other environments if anyone wants to contribute these.

 Steps: